Policies

 Classes

-On occasion, classes may be made available to public in cooperation with local community colleges and other entities.
+On occasion, classes may be made available to the public in cooperation with local community colleges and other entities.
 The library is not responsible for the content of the classes and classes are available on a first come, first serve basis.

 Meetings